 - When using a computer, make sure you have the keyboard and monitor at your fingertips.
 You won’t need to twist your head or turn your head.
 You don’t need to reach for the mouse if you are using it.

 - Use the phone with the receiver at your side.
-You may want to use a telephone headset if you talk a lot on the phone.
+You can use a telephone headset if your phone is used a lot.

 - Avoid doing manual work that is painful.

 Your shoulder is comprised of three bones: the upper arm bone (humerus), scapula (shoulder blade), and collarbone (clavicle).